Graham Feed Wheat

 Description

-GRAHAM winter wheat is a high yielding feed wheat cultivar bred by Syngenta in France and developed in New Zealand in conjunction with Cropmark Seeds Ltd as head licensee and PGG Wrightson Grain (PGW Grain).
-In the past four seasons in FAR CPT trials, GRAHAM has produced consistently high yields across all environments.
+GRAHAM winter wheat is an average yielding feed wheat cultivar bred by Syngenta in France and developed in New Zealand in conjunction with Cropmark Seeds Ltd as head licensee and PGG Wrightson Grain (PGW Grain).
+In the past four seasons in FAR Cultivar Performance Trial (CPT), GRAHAM has produced consistent yields across all environments.
 It has a good disease package and produces an intermediate hard/soft grain with high kernel weights, good test weights and high falling numbers.

-GRAHAM has consistently produced high yields across a wide range of sites, with adjusted 4-year mean yields of 96%-102% across all South Island regions.
-Although no longer topping lower North Island it remains a stable performer.
+GRAHAM has consistently produced reliable yields across a wide range of sites, with adjusted 4-year mean yields of 98%-100% across all South Island regions.

 CPT GRAHAM Autumn grain quality (4 year mean)